jpabadir/pace-c/meeting-minutes/team-minutes/jan##th-team-minutes.md

 ## Agenda Items:
 - [aleks] talk about midpoint feedback (if we do not already know what happened)
+- [aleks] small bugs on the mentor tutorial/suggested/accepted pages (https://discord.com/channels/756399767457628171/756399768107745362/799522649273139222)
+- [aleks] When the user first logins the first page the user sees is a blank page (is this supposed to be like this or is it a small bug?)
 -

 ## Detailed Notes: